ESM Is the Key to a Great Employee and Customer Experience

 ESM is a revolutionary concept, not an evolutionary concept, and it doesn’t necessarily rely on traditional means of providing service.
 A true ESM solution is built upon three main tenants:

-It is truly enterprise in nature.
+An enterprise service management solution is truly enterprise in nature.
 Enterprise implies that the scope of providing service applies across the entire value chain.
 Traditional solutions are typically siloed to a specific business function.
 In the traditional mode, HR has a help line to call, IT has a ticketing solution, and customer service has online chat.
 None of these solutions interact with one another or fit what the customer or employee needs.

 An ESM solution is a single, integrated interface for providing the customer with a way to request service, regardless of who is providing the service.
 A remote employee requesting help with a medical issue, a corporate employee needing help with a laptop, and an external customer seeking assistance with a product issue all use the same platform to connect to a solution provider.